KhronosGroup/SYCL_Reference/source/iface/id.rst

   id(const sycl::range<Dimensions>& range);

-Construct an id constructed from a :ref:`range` using dimensions of ``range``.
+Construct an id from a :ref:`range` using dimensions of ``range``.

 ::